 At the moment, there's roughly 1.1 billion young girls around the globe.
 And even though we've made great progress to make their lives better, there are still serious issues concerning their wellbeing: An average of 15 million girls marry before the age of 18 yearly; every 10 minutes, a teenage girl dies as a result of violence; and 130 million girls between the ages of 6 and 17 are not in school.

-That's why, in an effort to recognize these persistent obstacles, the United Nations declared October 11 as International Day of the Girl.
+That's why, in an effort to recognise these persistent obstacles, the United Nations declared 11th October as International Day of the Girl.
 The initiative began in 2012, and this year it's focused on empowering girls who have been victims of armed conflicts or natural disasters.
 From the U.S. and the Dominican Republic to Turkey and Ukraine, there will be events all around the world celebrating International Day of the Girl — and discussing how can we help empower girls everywhere.